 1996 -- Second period goals from Eric Lindros and John LeClair helped the Flyers to a 3-2 victory over the Hartford Whalers at the CoreStates Center, spoiling the NHL debut of netminder Jean-Sebastien Giguere.

 Philadelphia carried play for much of the first 40 minutes, but the 19-year-old Giguere kept the Whalers in the game.
-Despite being outshot 27-11 at the second intermission, Hartford only trailed by a 3-2 score.
+Despite being outshot 27-11 at the second intermission, Hartford only trailed by a goal at 3-2.